Your rights & responsibilities

 Our responsibilities

-Recognise that you have a right to ask about your health record and its contents
+You have a right to have information about you and your health kept secure and confidential.

 Your responsibilities